niplav/site/microfiction.md

 write, code—sit, approach, lift”, off
 into the mountains.

+When the elder drop
+Never hits your eye again
+Itching bark quivers

+Lest our shimmery
+Streets give no unheard secrets
+I will munge some corn

+Hardening over
+Kazakhstani pools, we hence
+Elucidate this

+Oscillate northwards,
+Then hold to the nearest points
+Fragmented lesions

+Having now observed
+The one year and one day rule
+I can say it's good

 ##### Lipogrammatic Bukkake Senryūs

 It, triumphantly
 giggling, snatched this poisonous
 cum from a mailman

 At my spot, I found
 an old spy, cum Trotskyist
 iconography

 Just sub a smoking